parfait4learning/geolocation1/README.md

-# geolocation1
+# patients_geolocation
-this project is developed to build a maven program intergrated in jenkins
+Project to locate patients in order to facilitate their home appointments by medical specialists